sterwill/lightpanel/roku/README.md

 make install
 ```

-That should do it.
-Make will build `out/lightpanel.zip` with zip
+That should do it.  make will build `out/lightpanel.zip` with zip
 and upload it to your Roku.

 The application should start immediately.